MarkPhamm/Learn-DuckDB/README.md

 DuckDB is an in-process SQL OLAP database, which means it runs within the same process as the application using it.
 This unique feature allows DuckDB to offer the advantages of a database without the complexities of managing one.

 The reason why I love DuckDB is that it's the easiest OLAP database you can set up.
 You don't need no Snowflake free tier or stomp your foot into the AWS redshift free tier trap.
-It's simple, a `.db` file inside of your computer :)
+It's simple, a `.db` file inside of your computer :) However, it's noted to mention that duckdb is a **in-memory** process, by default, it won't persist any data.
+But don't worry, there's a work around for this using `.open`

 Also, instead of writing transformation logic in Python (Pandas) of which I'm not really good at, I can now write custom transformation logic with SQL, of which I'm wayyyyy more confident with.